 The purpose of a field trip is to extend learning into the "real world".
-By definitions, a field trip must involve an experience that cannot take place in the regular classroom, but field trips are considered an extension of the classroom.
+By definition, a field trip must involve an experience that cannot take place in the regular classroom therefore, field trips are considered an extension of the classroom.
 During field trips, students are counted as present at school and must use the approved transportation to/from the field trip.
 Because each school day begins at school, students must be present in homeroom before the field trip leaves.
 The only exception is in the instance of an overnight field trip.
 The school may limit the number of chaperones attending because of space limitations.
-Parents acting as chaperones may ride the bus space permitting, but if they drive they cannot transport any students.
-Chaperones may not bring siblings or other children along during the field trip because they will have chaperone duties that involve supervising students from the class.
-Parents may sign out their own child at the end of the field trip if the field trip concludes at the end of the school day or for other legitimate reasons such as illness, family emergency, etc. Please note that as of the day of the field trip, refunds for field trip costs cannot be provided to a student who cannot attend on the day of the trip.
+Parents acting as chaperones may ride the bus space permitting but if driving, they cannot transport any students.
+Chaperones may not bring siblings or other children along during the field trip because they will have supervisory duties for students from the class.
+Chaperones must complete volunteer training and forms.
+Parents may sign out their own child at the end of the field trip if the field trip concludes at the end of the school day or for other legitimate reasons such as illness, family emergency, etc. Please note, once funds for field trip have been received, they cannot be refunded.